lewagon/data-engineering-setup/LINUX.md

 ℹ️ In the guide, left click to drag the screenshots if necessary

+ℹ️ You may adjust the aspect ratio of your browser window to see the full screenshots

 <a href="https://scribehow.com/embed/Create_a_Google_Cloud_VM_Instance_with_SSH_Key__1ohFlAbSR9yoG28S0PDfwg">
   <img src="images/scribe_gcp_vm.png" alt="scribe gcp vm" width="500">
 </a>